 When I first came to New York and heard about him, and his partner, Charles Ludlum, of Ridiculous Theater fame, I was terrified.
 Men in drag, performing in basement theaters for predominantly gay audiences.
 As a closeted gay man, there was nothing more threatening.

-Continue reading “Is The Women’s Hijab Iran’s Berlin Wall?”Sanitation Entrepreneur Takes on War and Climate
+Continue reading “My Buddy, Everett Quinton”Sanitation Entrepreneur Takes on War and Climate

 Last fall we had the pleasure of speaking with entrepreneur Bara Wahbeh, Co-founder and CTO of Akyas Sanitation, from his home in Amman, Jordan.